CASTELLI CARE GUIDE

-Keeping the DWR treatment topped up not only sheds rain and aids breathability it also helps reduce staining.
+Keep the DWR treatment topped up so that it will not only shed rain and aid breathability, but also help to reduce staining.

-Castelli Nano Flex fabric repels water through both a DWR water-repellent finish and thanks to millions of tiny nanofilaments that cause water droplets to bead up on the surface of the garment and run off instead of soaking through.
+Castelli Nano Flex fabric repels water thanks to both a DWR water-repellent finish and millions of tiny nanofilaments that cause water droplets to bead up on the surface of the garment and run off, instead of soaking through.

-The Nano Flex treatment will last approximately 40 to 50 washes, during which time, it's crucial to wash them correctly as fabric softeners will immediately spoil the treatment (see general washing instructions above).
+The Nano Flex treatment will last approximately 40 to 50 washes, during which time it's crucial to wash garments correctly, as fabric softeners will immediately spoil the treatment (see general washing instructions above).

-Unless attempting to rejuvinate the treatment using the instructions above, Nano Flex garments should never be dried in a tumble drier.
+Unless attempting to rejuvenate the treatment using the instructions above, Nano Flex garments should never be dried in a tumble drier.

-Keeping kit clean is key – grimy kit reduces the efficacy of the DWR finishes found on Castelli garments.
+Keeping kit clean is key – grime on your kit reduces the efficacy of the DWR finishes found on Castelli garments.

 Neoprene products require their own care regime.

-Always rinse neoprene products straight after use with cold water - neoprene will trap sweat inside the glove or shoe cover which will lead to a very smelly product in not a very long time.
+Always rinse neoprene products straight after use with cold water – neoprene will trap sweat inside your glove or shoe cover, which will lead to a very smelly product in a very short time.
 You can hand wash neoprene in warm water with a very dilute mix of non bio washing liquid or even baby shampoo.
 Do not machine wash.

 Air dry only – NEVER apply heat or tumble dry.